Aditya-A-garwal/Aditya-A-garwal/README.md

 - Bootloader and RTOS development for ARM Cortex M

 ### ⚡ Currently Working On
-- Simple bootloader and RTOS Kernel for ARM Cortex M0+
+- Libraries for various sensors and actuators using ARM MBed OS on ARM Cortex M microcontrollers
+- Stable Diffusion to generate aesthetic and scannable QR Code artwork

 ### 📫 How to reach me
 - Email: aditya.agarwal@dumblebots.com